The Best Brunch in Tulum at El Pez

 Fresh Oysters Rockefeller at El Pez in Tulum

 I had the most amazing Eggs Benedict, beautifully presented with micro greens, roasted tomatoes, smoked marlin and two of the most perfectly cooked poached eggs.
 Sublime.

 On top of the wonderful food, delicious mint and cucumber drinks that were incredibly refreshing, perfect for a hot and humid day.
-El Pez Tulum has a incredible selection of smoothies and housemade refrescos that include items such as wheat grass, ginger, and other herbs and spices.
+El Pez Tulum has an incredible selection of smoothies and housemade refrescos that include items such as wheat grass, ginger, and other herbs and spices.

 Tulum is a beautiful area to spend some time in with its gorgeous cenotes, Coba ruins and incredible beaches and hotels.
 If you want to learn more check out Tour de Lusts great Ultimate Travel Guide to Tulum it has some great tips for visiting Tulum.

-Only a short drive from Playa del Carmen Tulum is a lovely place to stay it has a laid back hippie kind of vibe.
-Apparently though a lot of celebrities live in the area so it is now getting a bit pricey to stay in Tulum.
-We recommend booking a hotel in Playa and then taking a daytrip to Tulum or renting a car and driving around the area.
+Only a short drive from Playa del Carmen Tulum is a lovely place to stay it has a laid-back hippie kind of vibe.
+Apparently, though a lot of celebrities live in the area so it is now getting a bit pricey to stay in Tulum.
+We recommend booking a hotel in Playa and then taking a day trip to Tulum or renting a car and driving around the area.
 Check out the Wyndham Maya Hotel in Playa and while you are in the area don’t miss the Rio Secreto it is a superb tour.

 Here are some amazing photographs featuring the El Pez Hotel, check them out if you are ever in Tulum with a big budget.
 El Pez was recently voted one of Tulum’s top restaurants by The Playa Times.